CDE of the Year Award Program

 - Rachelle Ward: recipient of the 2016 JDRF-NSW Volunteer of the Year and a consumer representative on the ADS Medical, Education and Scientific Council

-- Erica Wright: ADEA Past President and Honorary Life Member
+- Erica Wright: a former ADEA President

 - Demonstrated excellence in diabetes education